StevenWeir038/Scientia-Geographia-Quiz/README.md

 # Credits
 Once more a special mention is reserved for my mentor [Tim Nelson](https://github.com/TravelTimN).
 Through him I'm learning that being a developer is about more than learning code.
-It is about having a calm, methodical approach and realising there is a solution to every problem.
-It just takes research and perseverance.
+Do your research and have a calm, methodical approach to find a solution to each problem.
+I also appreciate his insights to help me refractor as I was concerned about code it being too verbose.

 Also I'd like to thank my fellow students and alumni at [Code Institute](https://codeinstitute.net/) for sharing their insights and approaches via Slack.
+Infinite Diversity in Infinite Combinations for our fellow Trekkies.

 Special credit goes to [Britannica](https://www.britannica.com/quiz/50-capital-cities-at-random-quiz) which helped me formulate an approach to my own project.